glarue/intronIC/README.md

 * `../intronIC -g Homo_sapiens.Chr19.Ensembl_91.fa.gz -a Homo_sapiens.Chr19.Ensembl_91.gff3.gz -n homo_sapiens -s`

 For many more details about options, output file, etc, please read on.
-And if you find this tool useful, please cite it! http://dx.doi.org/10.1093/nar/gkaa464
+And if you find this tool useful, please cite http://dx.doi.org/10.1093/nar/gkaa464

-## **Overview**
+## Overview

 `intronIC` has two primary uses, both of which require a genome and corresponding annotation file (or BED file of intron coordinates):